 We were staying in a central location in Hue at the Hue Garden Villa Hotel.

-Our guide, My, met us at our hotel and we caught a taxi to a meeting point just outside the Citadel where a family joined our group.
+Our guide, My, from Bee Bee Travel met us at our hotel and we caught a taxi to a meeting point just outside the Imperial Citadel Hue where a family of 4 joined our group.

 What is a Citadel?